AriFordsham/GHCWiki/simd-plan.md

 ## Modify Vector Libraries and Pragmas

-The compiler/vectorise code contains the implementation details for the VECTORISE pragma.
+The compiler/vectorise code contains the implementation details for the [ VECTORISE pragma](http://hackage.haskell.org/trac/ghc/wiki/DataParallel/VectPragma).

 - /compiler/vectorise/Vectorise.hs
 - /compiler/vectorise/Vectorise/Env.hs
 - /compiler/vectorise/Vectorise/Type/Env.hs

-What needs to be done here?
+These may need to be modified to add options to the VECTORISE pragma, this is not determined at the moment.

-Modify the Vector Libraries
+## Modify the Vector Libraries

 The /libraries/vector/Data/Vector/\* should be modified to take advantage of the new PrimOps.
 Here we replace loops with strided loops.